Styzex/rust_ray/README.md

 ### MacOS

-To compile the game engine just run this commmand `cargo build` everything should work out of the box.
+To compile the game engine just run `cargo build` everything should work out of the box.

 ## Planned Features